-Contact local animal shelters and veterinarians: Search google for “animal shelter near me” or “Veterinarian near me” .
-Call the ones close to you in case someone found your cat local and brought them to the shelter or the Vet.
+Contact local animal shelters and veterinarians: Search Google for “animal shelter near me” or “Veterinarian near me” .
+Call the ones close to you in case someone found your cat locally and brought them to the shelter or the Vet.
 Provide them with a detailed description of your cat and your contact information.
 Check with them regularly to see if your cat has been found or brought in.

-Leverage a cat’s incredible sense of smell: Empty the contents of used litter box and/or household vacuum cleaner bag/canister across the lawn.
-Leave bowls of smelly food out - tuna/sardines, rotisserie, or freshley fried chicken.
+Leverage a cat’s incredible sense of smell: Empty the contents of a used litter box and/or household vacuum cleaner bag/canister across the lawn.
+Leave bowls of smelly food out - tuna/sardines, rotisserie, or freshly fried chicken.
 Turn on the BBQ and cook hot dogs, bacon or any food with a good aroma.

 Leave out food, water, and familiar items: Leave out a dish of your cat's favorite food and fresh water in a safe and accessible area outside your home.
 You can also place pieces of clothing, bedding, or socks with your scent on your porch or yard, as it may comfort your cat and encourage them to come back.

 Contact your microchip company: If your cat is microchipped, contact the microchip company to report your cat as lost and ensure that your contact information is up-to-date.
 Microchips are a valuable tool for reuniting lost cats with their owners, so it's important to utilize this resource.

 After 24 hours expand your search and methods